suncoast-devs/handbook/tools/environment-windows.md

 ### What

-Netlify is a static website hosting company.
-It allows for easy deploy of your websites, so they are on the web!
+Netlify is an all-in-one platform for automating modern web projects.
+It is a static website hosting company that provides easy deployment of your websites.
+Plus they are on the web!

 ### Why

-We use Netlify this to host our projects to see how the deploy process works, and we can share our projects with other people.
+We use Netlify to host our projects and learn how the deploy process works.
+We are also able to share our projects with other people.

 ### How